 Social Security Number

 9-digit US Social Security Number.
 SSNs with or without hyphens are acceptable, so 987-65-4321 and 987654321 are both acceptable.
-Regardless of whether SSNs are provided with our without hyphens, during ingestion into Universal MPI, each SSN is normalized to remove hyphens and any other non-numeric characters.
+Regardless of whether SSNs are provided with our without hyphens, during ingestion into Universal Identity, each SSN is normalized to remove hyphens and any other non-numeric characters.

 Gender code – M, F, U, O, T, A, and N are valid.
 Full gender text strings will be normalized as follows:

 Strings of ‘Not Applicable’, ‘NA’, or ‘N/A’ will be normalized to N.